Zasilkovna/virtuemart3/README.md

 ##### General rules

+Since version 1.1.10 pricing rules have been moved to shipping method configuration

 - **default price** - the shipping price applies if the country-specific default price is not filled
 - **Maximum weight** - for orders with a larger weight, the Packeta shipping method will not be offered in the cart
 - **free shipping** - if the order price is higher, free shipping